 Birdwatching is a very satisfying pastime on the Galapagos Islands.
 It’s worth having a pair of binoculars handy at all times.
 There are many different species including cormorants, albatrosses, frigate birds, finches, boobies and many more.
 There are 56 native bird species on the Galapagos, and 45 are only found there.
 The cormorants, like penguins, have lost the ability to fly, are excellent swimmers and, unlike penguins, still, need to dry their feathers when they emerge from the sea.
 Since these encounters happen on the outer-lying islands of the archipelago, this is another reason for considering the best of both worlds option.

 Up in the highlands of Santa Cruz Island, there are two sinkholes called Los Gemelos.
 They are not volcanic craters, but they are the mechanical result of magma being evacuated at another location and then the top-heavy rock of the island collapsing several hundreds of feet deep.
 The area is part of an evergreen forest made mostly of scalesia trees, an endemic daisy tree of the islands.
 This is the least visited area of the islands and it provides explorers with more biodiversity to be seen with over 50 species of plants, including some minute orchids.
 Keep an eye open for one of the islands most elusive predators: short-eared owls and barn owls.
 Contrasting with the emerald green color of foliage, the crimson-red vermillion flycatchers.
 Highlands get more rainfall than the dry lowlands and are a bit cooler.
 When you see your pictures after the trip, you will easily recognize where those forest pictures were taken.

 A holiday in the Galapagos Islands is an exciting adventure for those who love the outdoors as well as for anyone with an appreciation for unique flora and fauna.
 Tortuga Bay tops the list of beaches in the Galapagos for beauty as well as wildlife encounters and can be a great addition to your expedition cruise if you opt for a local hotel stay.
-One night highly recommended, but two is much better.
+One night highly recommended, but two are much better.